The Campfire Audio Atlas is the company’s new top of the line single dynamic driver universal IEM, superseding the older Vega. It is priced at $1299.

 The packaging dimensions and purposing is the same as the rest of the range.
 That is a good thing for consistency but the price difference between the Comet and Atlas is stark.
 I wonder if something a bit more “special” on the packaging could have been done.

 Still, that minimalist cardboard box has served them well and I bet it cuts down significantly on logistics costs for deliveries.
-The graphics and artwork is the styling same as the Comet with just a change from orange to a blue label print.
-It is less psychedelic, less astronomy based and more product-centered with the Atlas itself on the front.
+The graphics and artwork are the styling same as the Comet with just a change from orange to a blue label print.
+It is less psychedelic, less astronomy based, and more product-centered with the Atlas itself on the front.

 Inside you will find the tried and tested “pimped” or fur-lined semi-stiffened black zippered leather carry case which I just love.
 It is probably one of the nicest IEM carry cases out there right now but if I was being a real stickler I preferred the slightly worn leather look of the Andromeda case finish.
 This one is a little too smooth though I do wonder if carrying it day and night will leave it with a retro look anyhow.